High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Introduction

-While the exactness of the \highname{} average waiting time is desirable for optimizing queueing parameters relative to health care KPIs, it is still unable to capture the tail behaviour of the waiting time, which may change the optimal choice of queueing parameters.
-Consequently, we also propose a zero-inflated exponential approximation of the \highname{} waiting time, which we demonstrate the efficacy of for both exact \apqname{} waiting time CDFs and simulated \dapqname{} waiting time CDFs.
+While the exactness of the \highname{} expected waiting time is desirable for optimizing queueing parameters relative to health care KPIs, it is still unable to capture the tail behaviour of the waiting time, which may change the optimal choice of queueing parameters.
+Consequently, we also propose a zero-inflated exponential approximation of the \highname{} waiting time, whose efficacy we demonstrate using both exact \apqname{} waiting time CDFs and simulated \dapqname{} waiting time CDFs.
 This provides all the information needed to fully optimize the queueing parameters for health care KPIs, subject to approximation error.

 The rest of the paper is arranged as follows. \cref{sec:notation} defines notation and reviews the current theoretical results relating to the \dapqname{}. \cref{sec:results} contains our new analytical expressions for the \classname{}-1 expected waiting time in the \dapqname{} along with a detailed analysis of the delay level's impact on this.
 We apply this analysis to health care KPIs in \cref{sec:optimizing}.
 In \cref{sec:approximation}, we define an exponential approximation for the \highname{} waiting time distribution, and evaluate its quality through numerical experiments and simulation.
 We also present further optimization for health care KPIs using this approximation.
 We conclude the paper in \cref{sec:conclusions} with our observations and future theoretical directions.
 All code is available at \url{https://github.com/blairbilodeau/delayed-apq-avg-wait}.